MicrosoftDocs/azure-docs/articles/azure-functions/functions-bindings-cosmosdb-v1.md

 This section contains the following examples that read a single document by specifying an ID value from various sources:

-* Queue trigger, ID from queue message string
+* Queue trigger, look up ID from queue message
-* Queue trigger, look up ID from POCO in queue message
+* Queue trigger, look up ID from queue message, using SqlQuery

 [Skip input examples](#input---attributes)

-#### Queue trigger, ID from queue message string (C# script)
+#### Queue trigger, look up ID from queue message (C# script)

 The following example shows a Cosmos DB input binding in a *function.json* file and a [C# script function](functions-reference-csharp.md) that uses the binding.
 The function reads a single document and updates the document's text value.